Skip to main content

 Note

-For the new Standard style, you can only add layers to these three slots (bottom, middle, top) within the Standard style basemap.
+For the new Standard and Standard Satellite styles, you can only add layers to these three slots (bottom, middle, top) within the Standard and Standard Satellite style basemap.

 Note